-animate, breathe, act, perform, form, vivify, animacy, enliven, alive, rehumanise
+animate, breathe, act, perform, humanise

 Feast or Famine is a video installation, drawn from thousands of timelapse images taken in the basement of the Natural History Museum in Vienna in mid-2016.

 Over a period of 3 days a photograph was taken every minute capturing Dermestes maculatus (carrion beetle) frenetically feasting on the flesh of a gasping Tyto alba (barn owl).
 Manipulation of this footage has resulted in a video installation together with a sound component, created collaboratively by meditating of the sounds of mourning by South African composers and vocalists Nhlanhla Mahlangu and Xolisile Bongwana.
-Cinematography by Victor Neustetter, editing by Noah Cohen.
-Special thanks to The Natural History Museum Vienna and Mirjana Pavlovic.
-The film conjures up the lunacy of hunger and entrapment – even desire, and highlights the dank underbelly of gestation simultaneous to decomposition.
-Antithesis is always a certainty – as daunting as the human condition.
-And these transient and transitional carriers of life culminate in altars for the dead.
-Lace is centrally concerned with the theme of transition, giving form to mired and illuminated thresholds.
-Neither complex nor simple, Lace attempts to strip her thoughts of 'flesh' thereby intensifying the material and the void.

-In Still Life we see Lace’s collection of bones cleaned, gilded, threaded, dutifully photographed and digitally blended into one another on a four-screen video installation.
-Lace’s instinct as an artist has been to use and transform the darker elements of life – death and decay, abandonment and neglect – as ingredients to foster in-between spaces or platforms portraying the significance of fragility and vulnerability.
+In Still Life we see my collection of bones cleaned, gilded, threaded, photographed and digitally blended into one another on a four-screen video installation.
 Collaboration is central to Still Life.
-The silent video works and installation elements find themselves in conversation with landscape music composer Anne Vanschothorst’s spoken word project klip lied snaar: voordrag van gedigte en harpmusiek, a collaborative compositional project made in response to the poetry and voice of Antjie Krog.
-The selected poems by Krog are ‘Still Life’, ‘Land van Genade en Verdriet’, ‘Die Ligaam Beroof’, and ‘Grond’.
+The silent video works and installation elements find themselves in conversation with music by composer Anne Vanschothorst’s and the poetry and voice of Antjie Krog.

 Previous